 Since 1985, the Healthy Generations has raised funds to support the goal it shares with the Canadian Paediatric Society of improving the health and well-being of children and youth.

-The Foundation does so by supporting three priority projects: Paediatric Resident Advocacy Education, Healthy Child Uganda and the Building Blocks Endowment Fund.
+The Healthy Generations does so by supporting two priority projects: Paediatric Resident Advocacy Education, and Healthy Child Uganda.

 Paediatric Resident Advocacy Education

 Paediatric residents are the future and as advocates for youth, they are very fortunate to have the continued support of donors, who provide them with the opportunity to enhance their education through the support of grants.

 Each year, paediatric residents are invited to submit grant proposals to the Healthy Generations Foundation.
 Each proposal outlines a community-based initiative that focuses on increasing access of care for underserved children and youth, and/or address health disparities among children and youth in their community.
 Once received, a committee reviews the submissions and selects the projects they feel will have the most positive impact on children and youth.
 Review past projects.

 Through the funding of grants, donors continue to assist the Healthy Generations Foundation in making resident advocacy education a priority.
 These opportunities, provided to residents during their training, will have a positive impact on them as they continue in advocacy roles throughout their careers.